mika-s/mika-s.github.io/_posts/2019-05-27-notes-on-70-761-Querying-Data-with-Transact-SQL.markdown

 ### Joins

-This table structure is used in this chapter:
+These tables are used in this chapter:

 ```sql
 CREATE TABLE men (